 1. You can whip the cream in a stand mixer, using a hand blender, or by hand using a whisk.
 For smaller amounts it is fairly quick to just whip by hand, reducing your cleanup to just a bowl and a whisk.
 If using a stand mixer and you don’t have a bowl splatter guard, wrap a piece of plastic wrap between the bowl and stand mixer head to contain the cream flings.
 Or start at a slower speed until it begins to thicken and then feel free to push the rpms.

 2. Use heavy whipping cream.
 The higher the fat content, the better the whipped cream will hold firm.
-Or even follow the lead of the great chef Nancy Silverton and add some creme fraiche to the whipping cream.

 3. Chill the cream, bowls, beaters, and or whisks.
 Usually we don’t bother chilling everything, but at least make sure the cream is nice and cold.
 However on those hot kitchen days, having everything chilled will make the whipping easier.
 If the cream gets too warm you may have issues getting it to hold up.